 BuyVia Blog: Expert Tips for Saving Money in Online Shopping with Coupons and Discounts

-Ahh, Black Friday...that delirious, manic shopping frenzy the day after Thanksgiving.
+Ahh, Black Friday...that delirious, manic shopping frenzy the day after Thanksgiving, and now the entire week!
 Black Friday marks the kickoff of the holiday buying season and retailers offer deep discounts to coax our credit cards from our wallets and purses.

 The best time of the year to purchase many items is approaching rapidly.
 The holiday shopping season starts off at Thanksgiving and continues to Christmas.
 Between those two holidays, you will find two major shopping days, Black Friday and Cyber Monday.

 By William Vargas

 Covid-19 is the most catastrophic event the world has seen in decades; the fact that the disease is global means that people worldwide are having to adapt to and deal with a reality that has not existed for more than a hundred years.
 Businesses are no exception, especially restaurants and fast food chains in particular.